Faire Brothers of Leicester operated the largest shoe findings factory in England.

 Phipps extensively streamlined the Faire Brothers operations, reducing eight factories to two large factories and two smaller specialist supporting factories.

-Meanwhile, Smith Faire & Co was liquidated in 1982.
+Smith Faire & Co was liquidated in 1982.

-Chamberlain Phipps entered receivership in 1996.
+Chamberlain Phipps entered into receivership in 1996 and was subject to a management buyout.